rodrigomelo9/FOSS-for-FPGAs/source/index.rst

 * :doc:`languages`: the commonly used Hardware Description Languages (HDL) are VHDL and Verilog, with System Verilog being incorporated by some tools, but there exists also other alternatives, mainly based on Python and Scala.
 * :doc:`wrappers/index`: a wrapper allows to avoid/hide complexities, for example in a program invocation, offering an easiest way to perform the same.
 * :doc:`libraries/index`: under this category you will find from single IP cores to libraries of them, sometimes involving package managers.
-* :doc:`linters/index`: a linter is a code analyzer which is used to flag programming style errors, avoiding potential errors and verifying guidelines.
-* :doc:`ides/index`: here you will found Integrated Development Environments or plugins for editors.
+* :doc:`others`: a linter is a code analyzer which is used to flag programming style errors, avoiding potential errors and verifying guidelines. here you will found Integrated Development Environments or plugins for editors.

 .. toctree::
    :maxdepth: 1